-• Procurement Process • Quotation •

-• Mini Competition •

-• Non OJEU Tender •
+Procurement Process Quotation Mini Competition Non OJEU Tender OJEU Tender •

-• OJEU Tender •

-• Extent of Involvement • Market Engagement •
+Extent of Involvement (Please tick all Market Engagement •

-• (Please tick all that •

-apply for each stage of • Specification Drafting •
+that apply for each stage of the process) Specification Drafting •

-the process) •

-• Evaluation Stage •
+Evaluation Stage (Selection) •

-(Selection)

-•

-• Evaluation Stage •
+Evaluation Stage (Award) •

-(Award)

-•

-• Contract Award Stage •
+Contract Award Stage •

-•

-• Other •
+Other •

-Pleas se confirm that the following statements are correct: 1.
-Neither I, my family, friends or acquaintances, will receive any benefit or gain (financial or otherwise, directly or indirectly) if the contract is awarded to any of the bidders involved in the process as they become known.
+Please confirm that the following statements are correct:

+1. Neither I, my family, friends or acquaintances, will receive any benefit or gain (financial or otherwise, directly or indirectly) if the contract is awarded to any of the bidders involved in the process as they become known.

 2a.
 I have no material interest in whether the contract is awarded or not.

 2b.
 I am not in possession of any additional Information in respect of the procurement process.
-(Save for the information in the 'additional information box below) 1.
-I currently do not benefit in any way, financially or otherwise, including (but not limited to) the receipt of a grant or outside funding, that could influence my decision in respect of the procurement or any of the bidders involved in this process .
-4 I have not received hospitality (other than of a nominal value or that declared in the register of gifts and hospitality maintained by corporate management) or any material gifts, as outlined in the health hoard's standards of business conduct from any of the bidders involved in the proce ess.
-2. · · · · · · · · · · · · · · · · · · · by the NHS Guidance entitled "Standards of If (93)84) and the health board's standards of 6.
-By signing this declaration I understand that it is my responsibility that should my circumstance change or a new relationship be established in relation to any bidding organisation, I will consult with the lead procurement contact and am aware that I may be required to complete a new declaration of interest or be required to withdraw my participation.
-7 I will keep the identities of the bidders, the content of the bids and procurement documents confidential. Γ I hereby certify that, to the best of my knowledge and belief, the statements set out above are correct.
-I understand that any failure on my part to declare an interest in a contract or otherwise to breach the rules and instructions mentioned above is a serious matter and could result in further legal or professional action being taken against me, including (but not limited to): Exclusion from the current procurement exercise and future procurement activities For health board employees, it could result in disciplinary proceedings being initiated.
-For non-employees of the health board we reserve the right to report the matter to their relevant employing organisation and professional body as potential professional misconduct Should the matter involve issues that are of a criminal nature e.g. fraud, bribery or corruption then the health board will notify the appropriate authority to take any necessary action which may include prosecution.
-Additional Information/ Updates Provided During the Process: Please include any additional information you feel appropriate to declare in relation to this procurement.
-If you have no additional information, please state N/A. Print Name: nt Name: Signed: - Position: Organisation: Date:
+(Save for the information in the 'additional information box below)

+3. I currently do not benefit in any way, financially or otherwise, including (but not limited to) the receipt of a grant or outside funding, that could influence my decision in respect of the procurement or any of the bidders involved in this process.

+4. I have not received hospitality (other than of a nominal value or that declared in the register of gifts and hospitality maintained by corporate management) or any material gifts, as outlined in the health board's standards of business conduct from any of the bidders involved in the process.

+5. I have read, understood and will abide by the NHS Guidance entitled "Standards of Business Conduct for NHS Staff" (DGM (93)84) and the health board's standards of business conduct.

+6. By signing this declaration I understand that it is my responsibility that should my circumstance change or a new relationship be established in relation to any bidding organisation, I will consult with the lead procurement contact and am aware that I may be required to complete a new declaration of interest or be required to withdraw my participation.

+7. I will keep the identities of the bidders, the content of the bids and procurement documents confidential.

+I hereby certify that, to the best of my knowledge and belief, the statements set out above are correct.
+I understand that any failure on my part to declare an interest in a contract or otherwise to breach the rules and instructions mentioned above is a serious matter and could result in further legal or professional action being taken against me, including (but not limited to):

+- Exclusion from the current procurement exercise and future procurement activities - For health board employees, it could result in disciplinary proceedings being initiated. - For non-employees of the health board we reserve the right to report the matter to their relevant employing organisation and professional body as potential professional misconduct - Should the matter involve issues that are of a criminal nature e.g. fraud, bribery or corruption then the health board will notify the appropriate authority to take any necessary action which may include prosecution.

+Additional Information/ Updates Provided During the Process:

+Please include any additional information you feel appropriate to declare in relation to this procurement.
+If you have no additional information, please state N/A.

+Print Name: Signed:

+Position: Organisation:

+Date:

-APPENDIX 8 - HOSPITALITY PRINCIPLES
+APPENDIX 7 - HOSPITALITY PRINCIPLES